Served: 1½ years

 On July 19, 1907, just after midnight, White walked to the electric chair with “the same indifference [he had] shown throughout his life,” albeit clutching a crucifix.
 It took three jolts to stop his heart.
 His body was taken by Father M. Rumaggi, of the Catholic Church, the faith to which he had converted three weeks prior.
 He was buried in Calvary Cemetery.

-This narrative was researched and revised June 7, 2013 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President.
-The fact of Marshal Basore’s line of duty death was brought to our attention by Franklin Reserve Officer Johnny Miller.
-All rights are reserved to them and the Greater Cincinnati Police Historical Society.
+© This narrative was further researched and revised on June 7, 2013 by Cincinnati Police Lieutenant Stephen R. Kramer, Greater Cincinnati Police Museum Executive Director.
+All rights are reserved to him and the Greater Cincinnati Police Museum.